-Students who enrol at Wingham High School during the year will be assessed on the tasks completed at Wingham High School.
-Specific procedures apply for the Higher School Certificate, Preliminary HSC and RoSA.
+Students who enrol at WHS during the year will be assessed on the tasks completed at the school.
+Specific procedures apply for the HSC, Preliminary HSC and RoSA.

-Student Responsibilities and Procedures
+Student responsibilities and procedures

 Students are expected to complete all tasks and sit for all examinations set as part of the assessment program for a course at the specified time.